pingboat/indieco/content/pitch-deck.md

 ---
-title: “Pitch Deck”
+title: "Pitch Deck"
 description: “Get a custom quote for your investor-ready pitch deck”
-layout: “pitch-deck”
+layout: "pitch-deck"
 ---